ftl/tciadapter/README.md

   -h, --help                   help for tciadapter
-  -l, --local_address string   Use this local address to listen for incoming Hamlib connections (default "localhost:4532") -d, --no_digimodes           Use LSB/USB instead of the digital modes DIGL/DIGU -r, --reconnect              Automatically try to reconnect if the connection fails -t, --tci_host string        Connect the adapter to this TCI host (default "localhost:40001") -x, --trx int                Use this TRX of the TCI host
+  -l, --local_address string   Use this local address to listen for incoming Hamlib connections (default "localhost:4532") -d, --no_digimodes           Use LSB/USB instead of the digital modes DIGL/DIGU -t, --tci_host string        Connect the adapter to this TCI host (default "localhost:40001") -x, --trx int                Use this TRX of the TCI host
 ```